mavenman/streamroller/README.md

 __Environments:__

-All flags/parameters can be used with environment variables by prefixing with `SR_`, and replaces dashes with underscores.
+All flags/parameters can be used with environment variables by prefixing with `SR_`, and replacing dashes with underscores.

 ```
 export SR_TWITCH_LIVEKEY=aBc123